withastro/roadmap/proposals/0047-content-layer.md

   // The pattern is any valid glob pattern.
 It is relative to the "base" directory.
   // "base" is optional and defaults to the project root.
 It is defined relative to the project root, or as an absolute path.
   // By default the ID is a slug of the entry filename, relative to `base`.
 Alternatively, the ID can be customized by passing
-  // a `generateId` function which recieves the entry path and data and returns a string ID.
+  // a `generateId` function which receives the entry path and data and returns a string ID.
   loader: glob({ pattern: "*.md", base: "src/data/spacecraft" }),
   schema: ({ image }) =>
     z.object({